jvde-github/AIS-catcher/README.md

 ### Running on hardware with performance limitations

 AIS-catcher implements a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
-Furthermore a new model (```-m 5```) was introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.
+Furthermore a new model was introduced which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/raspberry.jpg)